 Your data is stored at secure and redundant locations in Canada.
 Our choice to do so allows us to be compliant with EU/UK data privacy laws.

 We are well acquainted with privacy laws like HIPAA (US), PIPEDA (Canada) and Data Protection Act and GDPR (UK and Europe).
 We have safeguards and processes so that we do our part to help you maintain compliance with these laws, and are willing to sign needed agreements asserting our role in your compliance with them.

 Is iCarol secure? +–

-Yes, we take the security and privacy of your data very seriously and take extensive security measures to protect your call center’s data.
+Yes, we take the security and privacy of your data very seriously and take extensive security measures to protect your organization’s data.
 Read more about our security here.